Cannabis political parties of the United States: 2015–2021 in Nebraska

-2022–2024 in Nebraska
+2022–2026 in Nebraska

 Larry Bolinger was nominated by Legal Marijuana NOW to run for Nebraska Attorney General in 2022.
 Bolinger, a resident of Alliance, focused on legalization of marijuana and expanding drug courts in the race to unseat Doug Peterson, who was seeking his third term as attorney general.

 Leroy Lopez, a Wilber bowling alley owner, ran for Nebraska Auditor of Public Accounts, in 2022.
 Lopez got 120,986 votes, finishing second in the three-way race.

 In 2022, Nebraska Legal Marijuana NOW ran more candidates for statewide constitutional offices than the Nebraska Democratic Party nominated.
 Their candidate for Attorney General, Bolinger, received 188,648 votes, more than 30 percent, the highest share for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George Norris was reelected to U.S. Senate.
 Bolinger was one of the top three independent and third party vote-getters in the US, in 2022.

 Nebraska Legal Marijuana NOW Party held a U.S. Senate primary on May 14, 2024, between Kerry Eddy and Kenneth Peterson.
 The winner of the primary, Eddy, withdrew from the race in July and endorsed independent candidate Dan Osborn over anti-cannabis incumbent Republican senator Deb Fischer.

+In 2025, Nebraska Legal Marijuana NOW Party surpassed 10,000 registered party voters, giving LMNP candidates Nebraskan ballot access indefinitely.
+Omaha chef and winery operator Rick Beard was nominated for Governor of Nebraska by LMNP voters in the May 12, 2026, primary.
+Beard's running mate, Omaha Housing Authority commissioner Keenya Barnes, serves as Omaha Performing Arts, Omaha by Design, and Table Grace Ministries community ambassador.
+The winner of the U.S. Senate primary, retired bus driver and labor union leader Mike Marvin, suspended his campaign in August, endorsing independent Osborn for U.S. Senator, though Marvin's name remains on November ballots.